inf505/inf505.github.io/README.md

 Playing around with some web games.

-Scoundrel is an actual game that uses a normal deck of playing cards.
+[Scoundrel](https://inf505.github.io/scoundrel/)  is an actual game that uses a normal deck of playing cards.

-Skeletonking is an idea Scoundrel gave me, events, gear, monsters all coming from shuffled decks of cards.
+[Skeletonking](https://inf505.github.io/skeletonking/) is fromo an idea Scoundrel gave me... events, gear, monsters all coming from shuffled decks of cards.